When you want to start reading comics from Batman, there’s so much material that you might not know which are the best, nor where to start with.

 The Dark Knight Returns

 Author: Frank Miller

-Simply put, this book, together with other masterpieces as Moore’s Watchmen or Byrne’s Man of Steel was one of the responsible ones for the rebirth of comics in the second part of the 80’s.
+Simply put, this book, together with other masterpieces such as Alan Moore’s Watchmen or John Byrne’s Man of Steel was one of the responsible ones for the rebirth of comics in the second part of the 80’s.
 Seriously.